Before switching from Windows to Mac

 For a comprehensive list of more advanced Mac keyboard shortcuts, check out Apple's guide.

-Step 3: Relearn how to right-click
+Step #4: Relearn how to right-click.

-Step 4: Discover Finder
+Step #5: Discover Finder.

-To quickly search for something on your computer without opening the Finder app, you can use the Spotlight tool in the upper right corner of your screen, it looks like this:
+To quickly search for something on your computer without opening the Finder app, you can use the Spotlight tool in the upper right corner of your screen.
+It looks like this:

-Step 5: Get to know Mac apps
+Step #6: Get to know Mac applications.

 Numbers is Apple's version of Excel, but it's not as powerful as Microsoft's spreadsheet software.
 Excel power users probably won't be satisfied with Numbers because it's not as robust (don't even think about doing data analysis or using it in tandem with Python or R), but if your primary Excel use is for basic budget and revenue tracking, Numbers should suffice.
 Pages is Apple's version of Word, which is totally serviceable and can be exported to a word doc format (or PDF), and Keynote is Apple's version of PowerPoint, which is clunky at first but a good program overall.